sjn/introducing-se/docs.md

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")

-In this context, a «safety net» is something that prevents an individual from doing harm to themselves or others
+In this context, a «safety net» is something that pre&shy;vents an individual from doing harm to them&shy;selves or others

 \
-*«My God helped me become sober, and without Him I would probably drink myself to death»*
+*«My God helped me be&shy;come sober, and without Him I would probably drink myself to death»*

 \
-Sometimes SE isn't the right tool.
-Beware!
+Sometimes SE just isn't the right tool

 [comment]: # (!!!)